pilarcode/pilarcode/README.md

 ### Hi there 👋
-I'm currently learning and working on projects about mcps and multi-agents, security and  agentic systems 🤖🤖🤖!.
+I'm currently learning and working on projects about mcps and multi-agents, security and  agentic systems 🤖🤖🤖.
-Besides, I'm working on a [wiki](https://github.com/pilarcode/pilarcode/wiki/%F0%9F%A4%96-Agents-and-Mcps-Wiki) gathering interesting information about 🧠agents and 🔥 mcps
+Besides, I'm sharing interesting information about 🧠agents and 🔥 mcps in [my wiki](https://github.com/pilarcode/pilarcode/wiki/%F0%9F%A4%96-Agents-and-Mcps-Wiki)
+Have a nice day!

 <!--
 - 🚀[AI Protocols](https://github.com/pilarcode/pilarcode/blob/main/docs/ai_protocols.md)